In Praise of ... Love Hina

 It also manages to weave in elements of the slightly mystical, and mythological, including a section where they spend the summer at the seaside and end up staging a re-enactment of the story Saiyūki, the Japanese language title of the Chinese classic Journey to the West (5).
 Even the name Urashima (Keitaro’s family name) crops up in a number of Japanese stories, so the allusions are many and varied.

 But the point is, it’s a lot of fun.
 Amongst the serious parts, there are lots of laughs.
 Some are sophisticated, punning, visually interesting.
-And some are from the lashings of dumb slapstick and cartoon violence.
+And some are with lashings of dumb slapstick and cartoon violence.

 I got a bit of a taste for it, which led me to Akamatsu’s follow-up series, Negima!, which had as its main protagonist a boy wizard teaching in a Japanese school.
 Given that this arrived as the world was falling in love with Harry Potter, there’s quite a lot of playful crossover.